Dean of Freshman Studies

 A commission as a Second Lieutenant in the United States Air Force may be available to the student who completes the aerospace studies program on campus.
 Students in any bachelor's or master's degree program may pursue this option in conjunction with their normal academic studies.
 Additionally, students who are undecided about pursuing a career as an Air Force officer may take these courses to fill electives under special student status.

 Students who seek a commission may participate in programs ranging from two to four years in length.
 The most comprehensive program consists of four academic years of AFROTC classes.
-The courses taken include AS 111 Foundation of the US Air Force and AS 112 The Air Force Today II, introductory courses that explore the mission and organizational structure of the US Air Force; AS 221 Evolution of USAF Air and Space Power and AS 222 Air Power Key To Deterence, the study of the evolution of air power from its earliest beginnings through the present, emphasizing historical events and their impact on the development and deployment of air power; AS 333 Leadership and Management I and AS 334 Leadership and Management II, the study of the concepts and skills required by the successful manager and leader, focusing on organizational and personal ethics, communicative skills, and managerial strategy viewed in the context of the military; and AS 443 National Security Affairs/Prep Act and AS 444 Preparation for Active Duty, a survey of a broad range of topics concerning American civil and military relations and the environment in which US defense policy is formulated, including the role of the professional officer in a democratic society, the requisites for maintaining adequate national security forces, a special study of military justice and its effect on citizenship and preparation for active duty.
+The courses taken include AS 111 Heritage and Values of the United States Air Force I and AS 112 Heritage and Values of the United States Air Force II, introductory courses that explore the mission and organizational structure of the US Air Force; AS 221 Team & Leadership Fundamentals and AS 222 Team and Leadership Fundamentals II, the study of the evolution of air power from its earliest beginnings through the present, emphasizing historical events and their impact on the development and deployment of air power; AS 333 Leading People & Effective Com and AS 334 Leading Peo & Effective Com II, the study of the concepts and skills required by the successful manager and leader, focusing on organizational and personal ethics, communicative skills, and managerial strategy viewed in the context of the military; and AS 443 National Security Affairs/Prep Act and AS 444 Preparation for Active Duty, a survey of a broad range of topics concerning American civil and military relations and the environment in which US defense policy is formulated, including the role of the professional officer in a democratic society, the requisites for maintaining adequate national security forces, a special study of military justice and its effect on citizenship and preparation for active duty.

 The four-year program requires students to participate in leadership laboratory held on Wednesday from 3:00-5:00 p.m.; departmental approval is required.
 This program also has a field training requirement of four weeks.

 Programs of fewer than four years in length require a six-week field training session.
 During field training, which normally occurs the summer between the sophomore and junior years, students are placed in a variety of leadership positions and are given the opportunity to demonstrate their leadership, managerial, organizational, and physical skills.
-Upon returning to school for a fall semester, the students resume their aerospace studies with AS 333 Leadership and Management I, followed by AS 334 Leadership and Management II, AS 443 National Security Affairs/Prep Act, and AS 444 Preparation for Active Duty as described above.
+Upon returning to school for a fall semester, the students resume their aerospace studies with AS 333 Leading People & Effective Com, followed by AS 334 Leading Peo & Effective Com II, AS 443 National Security Affairs/Prep Act, and AS 444 Preparation for Active Duty as described above.
 Further information may be obtained by contacting the Department of Aerospace Studies, (973) 596-3626.

 Cooperative Education and Internships

 Cooperative Education (Co-op) and Internship programs offer students the opportunity, prior to graduation, to gain work experience that is related to their major.
 The Co-op Program provides students with an experiential and applications approach to education.
 Co-op is available to matriculated students in all majors.
-The program enhances the education of the student with the introduction of up to two full-time work experiences during which up to 6 additive or degree credits can be earned.
-In some majors, co-op may be taken on a part-time work schedule.
+The program enhances the education of the student with the introduction of part- and full-time work experiences during which additive or degree credits can be earned.

 Co-op enables students to examine a professional field through employment in a major-related job.
 All co-op students earn a salary that can help defray college and other expenses.
 Co-op work experiences are scheduled after the completion of the sophomore year; for architecture students, after the completion of the junior year.
-Requirements for admission into the Co-op Program include good academic standing and a GPA of at least 2.2.
+Minimum requirements for admission into the Co-op Program include good academic standing and a GPA of at least 2.2.
 Architecture students are required to have a 2.5 minimum GPA for admission into the Co-op Program.
-Full-time undergraduate students completing a full-time co-op work assignment may register for only two courses in addition to their co-op course.
+Engineering students follow a Co-Op Option within their degree program and the admission requirements as well as other policies are specified at https://engineering.njit.edu/how-co-op-program-works Full-time undergraduate students completing a full-time co-op work assignment may register for only two courses in addition to their co-op course.

 Descriptions for undergraduate co-op work experience courses (Co-op Work Experience I and Co-op Work Experience II) are found in the course listings of the departments offering them.
 See the list below.